Some things from the 90s are best forgotten, but these cars should be remembered forever.

 Amongst all of Ferrari's mid-engined road and track destroying monsters, it's easy to forget the Italian legend has given the world some masterfully designed and built front-engined grand tourers.
 Machines that are as comfortable stretching their legs and carving their way elegantly through a long and winding scenic road as they are thrashing around a purpose-built track.

-The 550 holds up as a timeless Pininfarina body design and has a 550-horsepower V8 that will never go out of fashion.
+The 550 holds up as a timeless Pininfarina body design and has a 5.5-liter V12 engine that will never go out of fashion.
 Don't be fooled by its age, as even today the 550 Maranello has a wicked turn of speed and was designed to be Ferrari's best-performing road car that wasn't the F50.

 The Viper was, in essence, a concept car Dodge built and then just kept on building.
 Originally, Chrysler president Bob Lutz wanted to build a modern version of the Shelby Cobra - a small rear wheel drive 2-seater with a V8 shoehorned under the hood.
 Chrysler owned Lamborghini at the time and asked them to build a prototype engine.